 Where greater bandwidths are not needed, the Inverse Multiplexing ATM (IMA) feature provides a low cost trunk between two BPXs.
 The IMA feature allows BPX nodes to be connected to one another over from 1 to 8 T1 or E1 trunks provided by an AIMNM module on an AXIS Shelf.
 A BNI port on each BPX is directly connected to an AIMNM module in an AXIS shelf by a T3 or E3 trunk.
 The AIMNM modules are then linked together by from 1 to 8 T1 or E1 trunks.
-Refer to the AXIS Reference and the Command Reference manuals for further information.
+Refer to the AXIS reference and the command reference documentation for further information.